digdon/2019adventofcode/day_15/README.md

 Part 2 turned out to be slightly trickier than I wanted.
 I wanted to avoid creating objects for everything (even though I should have!).
 As a result, working backwards from the location of the oxygen sensor proved impossible.
 Luckily, as part of my debug process, I had code to take the map generated from the DFS and turn it into a 2-D array.
-For part 2, I merely generated a clean maze, and then wrote code to perform a BFS from the sensor location to every other point, keeping track of the max depth of the nodes as I went (specialized object - sigh).
+For part 2, I merely generated a clean maze, and then wrote code to perform a flood fill starting from the sensor location to every other point, keeping track of the max depth of the nodes as I went (specialized object - sigh).

 Part 1 wasn't terribly ugly, but I'm not very happy with part 2.
-This was a set of puzzles and I'm happy to have gotten through it.
+This was a set of tricky puzzles and I'm happy to have gotten through it.
 Definitely need to work on writing nicer code going forward.